paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-036-forest-and-rangeland-renewable-resources-planning.md

 ### Statutory Notes

 #### References in Text
 The Food and Agriculture Act of 1977, referred to in subsec. (c), is Pub.
 L. 95–113, Sept.
 29, 1977, 91 Stat.
-913, as amended.
-Title XIV of the Food and Agriculture Act of 1977, known as the “National Agricultural Research, Extension, and Teaching Policy Act of 1977”, is classified principally to chapter 64 (§ 3101 et seq.) of Title 7, Agriculture.
+913. Title XIV of the Food and Agriculture Act of 1977, known as the “National Agricultural Research, Extension, and Teaching Policy Act of 1977”, is classified principally to chapter 64 (§ 3101 et seq.) of Title 7, Agriculture.
 For complete classification of this title to the Code, see Short Title note set out under [section 3101 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section3101&num=0&edition=prelim) and Tables.

 <a id="section-1648"></a>